MSLNZ/msl-io/docs/writers.rst

         class MyExampleWriter(Writer):
             """Name your class to be whatever you want, i.e., change MyExampleWriter"""

-            def write(self, url=None, root=None, **kwargs):
+            def write(self, file=None, root=None, **kwargs):
                 """Implement your write method with the above signature.

                 Parameters
                 ----------
-                url : str
+                file : path-like or file-like
-                    The name of the file to write to.
-If None then uses the value of `url` that was specified when MyExampleWriter was created. root : Root object
+                    The file to write to.
+If None then uses the value of `file` that was specified when MyExampleWriter was instantiated. root : Root object
                     Write `root` to the file.
 If None then write the Groups and Datasets that were created using MyExampleWriter.